Welcome to the Canizaro Library

 Study space is also an important factor in the library, as there is seating for 375 throughout the building, with study spaces ranging in size from single-person desks to tables for four or even six.
 For group-study projects, we have several study rooms available for use, in addition to the several general classrooms located on the first and second floors.

 The reference desk, open five days a week, provides assistance in locating materials for research papers as well as aid in citing those materials.
-For further help, the Library is home to the University’s Writing Center, where faculty and trained tutors are available to lend assistance with various writing assignments.
-If materials that the Library does not own are needed by faculty or students, interlibrary loans are available.
+If materials that the Library does not own are needed by faculty or students, inter-library loans are available.
 For quick assistance, the Library also has Ask a Librarian, Florida’s Virtual Reference Service, available online 24/7.

 Besides our large General Collection, the Department of Rare Books and Special Collections houses print and manuscript documents, fine bindings, archives, and artwork, with the books alone totaling about 10,000 volumes.
 Our largest collection, Catholic Americana, contains 8,000 volumes, on topics ranging from the history of local churches within the U.S. to selections of anti-Catholic literature from the past two centuries.
 Selected volumes from this collection are in a themed display that is changed on a monthly basis, located on the first floor.
 Other collections include, among others, our Rare Books Collection, which contains such items as sixty original leaves from famous and rare Bibles and Testaments, dating from the Twelfth to the Twentieth Century; our Natural Family Planning Collection, which includes about 1000 volumes on topics such as marriage and morality, and over 100 boxes of original materials, such as correspondence of the pioneers in the NFP movement in the United States and abroad; and the John Henry Newman and the Oxford Movement Collection, which features books pertaining to the Oxford movement as well as manuscript letters by Newman.
 Most items from these collections are available for viewing, upon request, in our Rare Books Reading Room, located on the second floor.